micropython/micropython/ports/esp32/README.md

 build environment and toolchains needed to build the firmware.

 The ESP-IDF changes quickly and MicroPython only supports certain versions.
-Currently MicroPython supports v4.0.2, although other IDF v4 versions may also work.
+Currently MicroPython supports v4.0.2 and v4.1.1,
+although other IDF v4 versions may also work.

 To install the ESP-IDF the full instructions can be found at the [Espressif Getting Started guide](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/get-started/index.html#installation-step-by-step).